gurrrrrrett3/light/docs/index.md

 - Lets you broadcast large unreliable messages for tasks such as character replication or neck cframes.

-- Works with no plugin.
+- Works with no plugin or compiler.
 Light can be downloaded and used out-of-the-box.

 - Handles all the RemoteEvent instances for you reliably.